mennat1/simple-yield-farm-truffle-version/readme.md

 ## Workflow:
 - Stake Tokens
-- Accrue interest of 1 DAI for each staked ERC20 token for each day staked
+- Accrue interest of 1 ERC20/Flux Token for each staked ERC20/DAI token for each day staked
 - withdraw yield to receive accrued interest
 - unstake tokens to recieve back your staked DAI